If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 The difference between fleas and other bugs is how they have been able to cause devastating epidemics for centuries in different places around the globe.

-If you have young animals around you, it is also vital that you avoid flea infestation as they can lead to some potentially fatal consequences due to the immature immune system of baby animals.
+If you have young animals around you, it is also vital that you avoid flea infestation, as they can lead to some potentially fatal consequences due to the immature immune system of baby animals.

-The life cycle of fleas is absolutely amazing.
-These tiny little creatures have a complete metamorphosis called holometabolism.
-Holometabolism is a form of insect development that is in four distinct stages, namely; egg, larva, pupa, and imago or adult stage.
+Holometabolism is a form of insect development that has four distinct stages: egg, larva, pupa, and imago or adult stage.

-However, they feed on the blood infused feces of older fleas and whatever organic debris they can find in the environment.
+However, they feed on the blood-infused feces of older fleas and whatever organic debris they can find in the environment.
 The three larval stages of the cat flea are usually completed within 7 to 14 days, depending on the humidity, temperature, and food available in their environment.

 While the flea larva can survive without food for a couple of weeks, the last larval stage usually doesn’t require any food before they molt in the non-feeding pupae stage.

-Flea in the pupae stage can remain in one position for several months without feeding or emerging as adults until they feel the vibration of a pet or a person who would be their host.
+Fleas in the pupae stage can remain in one position for several months without feeding or emerging as adults until they feel the vibration of a pet or a person who would be their host.

 Killing flea larvae may not seem like much, but it goes a long way toward eliminating or reducing an active flea infestation in your home.

-To focus on getting rid of flea larvae, you must vacuum daily or at least every other day, sucking up fleas, pupae, eggs and larvae from every dark nook and cranny of carpets, sofa, loose rugs, cracks between hardwood flooring, and areas where walls meet floors, using your crevice tool and then do away with the vacuum bag.
+To focus on getting rid of flea larvae, you must vacuum daily or at least every other day, sucking up fleas, pupae, eggs, and larvae from every dark nook and cranny of carpets, sofa, loose rugs, cracks between hardwood flooring, and areas where walls meet floors, using your crevice tool and then do away with the vacuum bag.

-Lots of people swear by their homemade flea eliminators, and one of the most famous blends for flea extermination is a flea spray that is made form four liters of vinegar, two liters of water, and one cup of witch hazel, two cups of lemon juice mixed together in a big spray bottle and then applied in a big spray to pet beds, furnishings, floors, carpets, and other places of your home where fleas gather.
+One of the most famous blends for flea extermination is a flea spray that is made from four liters of vinegar, two liters of water, and one cup of witch hazel, two cups of lemon juice mixed in a big spray bottle and then applied in a big spray to pet beds, furnishings, floors, carpets, and other places of your home where fleas gather.

-Fleas and your pet
+Fleas and Your Pet

 In a nutshell, pupae, flea larvae, and eggs make up as much as 95 percent of the flea population in a most infested home, with just 5 percent adult fleas — which are the percentage feeding on your animals and perhaps nibbling on your ankles.